How to Dress When You’re Petite over 40 & Where to Shop

 Talbots – offers a great selection of modern and classic petite styles in cheery colors and prints.

 Are you looking for the perfect pants for Petites?
-Spanx and Not Your Daughter’s Jeans also offer petite sizes; their styles are always classy and modern.
+Spanx and Not Your Daughter’s also offer petite sizes; their styles are always classy and modern.

 Deb, Thank you so much for this post for petites.
 I definitely need to watch the necklines on new items I purchase.
 As you know, I am 5’2″ This will be a reference that I refer back to as time goes on.